harpocrates/Jonathan/README.md

     a hash set, so as to avoid revisiting them multiple times.

 ### Example
-Using the preset `boolean-algebra` transform rules defined and the `simplify` scoring function above, we can simplify boolean algebra expressions.
+Using the preset `boolean` transform rules from `sample-transform-rules.rkt` defined and the `simplify` scoring function above (and also found in `sample-scoring-functions.rkt`) we can simplify boolean algebra expressions.

 ```racket
 (define (bool-simplify expression)